-Student Representatives should be appointed as soon as possible after the start of a new academic year, and no later than 16 October 2017.
-Training for new student reps will be provided by the University Student Union.
-Dates of training sessions will be notified to new student reps at the start of the academic year once they have been confirmed.
+Student Representatives should be appointed as soon as possible after the start of a new academic year, and no later than 15 October 2018.
+Training for new student representatives will be provided by the University Student Union.
+Dates of training sessions will be notified to new student representatives at the start of the academic year once they have been confirmed.